Mock¶

 command_list = shlex.split(command_string)

-result = runner.invoke(items.cli.app, command_list)
+result = runner.invoke(tasks.cli.app, command_list)

 output = result.stdout.rstrip()